marisolpalmero/GREEN-bof/GreenCharterProposal.md

 **Goals and Scope**

-The GREEN WG is chartered to concentrate on the following short-term deliverables:
+The GREEN WG is chartered to explore Use cases and requirements for identifying energy efficiency metrics, methods related to energy consumption of the networking devices, and optimizing energy efficiency across the network and concentrate on the following short-term deliverables:

    - Defining terms and definitions related to energy metrics.
 Where possible, terms and definitions in existing RFCs will be reused.
-   - Developing YANG models to enable controling, monitoring and reporting of energy usage through metrics and attributes at component, device, and network levels.
+   - Developing YANG models to enable monitoring and reporting of energy usage through metrics and attributes at component, device, and network levels.
    - Providing YANG models to control and optimize energy usage in network devices, and across the network, including energy saving capabilities.
-   - Developing or selecting a framework to collect, aggregate, and consume the energy consumption metrics and attributes developed in the WG from existing and new devices of almost every kind.
+   - Developing or selecting a framework to collect, aggregate, and consume the energy consumption metrics and attributes developed in the WG from existing and new devices of almost every kind and produce guidance for vendors on how to expose information from legacy devices about the parts which have been upgraded with more energy efficient components.

 It may be complex and time-consuming to attempt to address all issues related to power consumption and energy efficiency in a single step.
 It can be practical to define building blocks that enhance both static device capabilities (related to